Image: AI voice support and call center operations

 Cartesia's voices are good.
 Not ElevenLabs level, but for a professional business call, they're entirely appropriate.
 The test I use: would someone pause the conversation because the voice sounds robotic?
 With Cartesia at default settings: no.

-We tested this on 50 real calls, comparing the exact same script with ElevenLabs vs. Cartesia.
+We tested this on a small controlled call sample, comparing the exact same script with ElevenLabs vs. Cartesia.
 Completion rate, qualification rate, and caller satisfaction (measured by whether they stayed on the call and engaged) were statistically identical.

 The voice is a smaller part of call quality than most people assume.
 The script, the pacing, and the relevance of the questions matter more than whether the TTS voice is "premium."